James Outman Player Props: Dodgers vs. Padres

 James Outman At The Plate

-- Outman is batting .290 with six doubles, three triples, seven home runs and 14 walks.
+- Outman is hitting .282 with six doubles, three triples, seven home runs and 14 walks.

-- He ranks 38th in batting average, 28th in on base percentage, and sixth in slugging among qualified hitters in MLB action.
+- Among the qualified hitters in baseball, he ranks 48th in batting average, 38th in on-base percentage, and 10th in slugging.

-- In 59.4% of his 32 games this season, Outman has picked up at least one hit.
-He's also had 10 multi-hit games.

-- He has gone deep in 15.6% of his games this year, and 5.7% of his trips to the plate.
+- Looking at the 33 games he has played this season, he's homered in five of them (15.2%), and in 5.6% of his trips to the dish.

-- Outman has had at least one RBI in 31.3% of his games this year (10 of 32), with more than one RBI five times (15.6%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 10 games this year (30.3%), Outman has picked up an RBI, and in five of those games (15.2%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.